 The consensus by large brands, business owners, and researchers holds that even if Amazon and other online sellers continue to increase their retail market share, consumers are looking for integrated shopping experiences that include social touch-points.
 Thereby creating an opportunity for brick-and-mortar businesses to evolve rather than become obsolete.

 Could there be another variant or virus that tips the scales back to completely favour eCommerce?
-Most businesses can’t take the risk of having a brick-and-mortar heavy strategy. – Sean MacMahon Director Customer Experience RT7Digital
+Most businesses can’t take the risk of having a brick-and-mortar heavy strategy. – Sean MacMahon Director of Customer Experience RT7Digital

 The future of shopping: Integrate the high street, technology, and online shopping